Fullbrik/DecayEngine/README.md

 # DecayEngine
-A Rust game engine thats modular as heck
+A Rust game engine that's modular as heck!
+Every feature is its own module, and modules can interact with each other.